Share

 “Here I am,” she said with a smile.
 “Two years into my service as an Assemblymember.”

-Today, Pacheco represents the 64th Assembly District, covering communities like Downey, Bell, Cudahy, Norwalk, Santa Fe Springs, and La Mirada — a diverse cross-section of Southern California that faces both suburban and urban challenges.
+Pacheco represents California’s 64th Assembly District, which includes Downey, Bell, Cudahy, Norwalk, Santa Fe Springs, and La Mirada — a diverse mix of suburban and urban communities with complex policy needs.

 Life Between Sacramento and Home